vaeth/zshrc-mv/README.md

 	`git clone https://github.com/zsh-users/zsh-syntax-highlighting.git`

 	or (as a gentoo user) install from the mv overlay.

+	If zsh-syntax-highlighting and fast-syntax-highlighting are both installed, the former is used, by default.
+If you want to use the latter instead, set `ZSHRC_PREFER_ZSH_SYNTAX_HIGHLIGHTING` to a nonempty value.
+	To skip both, set `ZSH_SKIP_SYNTAX_HIGHLIGHTING` to a nonempty value.

 The variables `$DEFAULTS`, `$GIT`, and `$EPREFIX` are not honoured for support for __runtitle__ and __set_prompt__ (earlier versions of __zshrc-mv__ had some